blukii/Developers/blukiiHub/README.md

 Download [Link](https://apps.blukii.com/hub/blukiiAdminPanel_Setup_1.0.0.exe) and install the Admin Panel

 Login with your User and ClientID.
 The Client ID is only one time valid.

-How to get a User and ClientID?
-- Login with User and Password given with the Product
- - or -
-- Reqest User and Login at the support account (add the hub ID(s) to the message)
- - or -
-- If user already exists request for hub assignment
+You should find the User and ClientID in the package of the product.

-open Hub and add a Configuration.
+If you are logged in, you can see your own Hubs.
+Open the detail View and add a Configuration.
 Detailed Configuration Parameter are explained here: [blukii Hub Configuration](configuration_en.md)

 ## 4. Get Data
 The blukii Hub will send periodically data to the configured server.
 A detailed explanation and description of all functions can be found here: [API Push Interface](doku_api_en.md)